 As mentioned earlier, several diets come under the wide spectrum of vegetarianism.
 So, you cannot generalize the foods that are banned for consumption in a vegetarian diet.
 They differ, depending on the type of vegetarian diet plan one is following.

 Worth noting is that the vegetarian diet recommends consumption of all healthful and nutritious plant-based foods.
 However, Lacto-ovo vegetarians should not consume any meat or fish.
-Likewise, Lacto-vegetarians are banned from consuming dairy products, and ovo-vegetarians are banned from egg consumption (16).
+Likewise, Lacto-vegetarians are banned from consuming eggs, and ovo-vegetarians are banned from dairy consumption (18).

 Judging from this list, you might be confused on how to proceed with creating either a vegetarian or pescatarian diet plan.
 Truth be told, if you were used to consuming some of the banned foods, creating such a meal plan could be tricky.